oceanworldsfieldguide/oceanworldsfieldguide.github.io/_sources/Module6.md

 ![][image4]

-*Figure 6.4 Cross sections of simulated density (top row) and overturning streamfunction (bottom row) for Enceladus plotted as a function of latitude and depth.
+**Figure 6.4** Cross sections of simulated density (top row) and overturning stream function (bottom row) for Enceladus plotted as a function of latitude and depth.
 Three different ocean salinities are presented as indicated at the top each panel, and the  direction of circulation is indicated by arrows.
-See Kang et al. (2022a) for more details.*
+See Kang et al. (2022a) for more details.

 This circulation causes dense fluid to flow underneath buoyant fluid and, in so doing, converts gravitational potential energy into kinetic energy in the form of ocean currents.
 This results in the formation of stratification near the surface.
 On Earth, both the oceans and the atmosphere are strongly stably stratified for similar reasons.
 A key difference, however, is that the meridional density variations in Earth’s ocean and atmosphere are mainly sustained by the heterogeneous solar heating.